 NSDUH ascertains lifetime and past-year use of tobacco, alcohol, marijuana, hallucinogens, inhalants, cocaine, methamphetamine and heroin, lifetime and past-year injection drug use, past-year misuse of prescription opioids, sedatives or tranquilizers, and stimulants, and lifetime and past-year receipt of substance use treatment.
 Past-month nicotine dependence was assessed using the Nicotine Dependence Syndrome Scale (Shiffman, et al., 2004).
 Past-month binge alcohol use was defined as drinking five or more drinks on the same occasion for males and four or more drinks on the same occasion for females on at least 1 day in the past 30 days (SAMHSA, 2019).

-Although questions based on DSM-IV diagnostic criteria for substance abuse and dependence and certain mental disorders have been used in the NSDUH since at least 2002 to determine past-year disorders, for the first time in 2018, NSDUH respondents were asked lifetime questions about self-perceived substance use problems and recovery from their substance use problem.
+Although questions based on DSM-IV diagnostic criteria for substance abuse and dependence and certain mental disorders have been used in the NSDUH since at least 2002 to determine past-year disorders, for the first time in 2018, NSDUH respondents were asked lifetime questions about self-perceived substance use problems (not including tobacco) and recovery from their substance use problem.
 Specifically, “Do you think you ever had a problem with your own drug or alcohol use?” and “At this time do you consider yourself to be in recovery or recovered from your own problem with drug or alcohol use?”.
 Similarly, self-perceived mental health problems and recovery were assessed for the first time with the questions: “Do you think you ever had a problem with your own mental health?” and “At this time do you consider yourself to be in recovery or recovered from your own mental health problem?”.
 This analysis focused on these new substance use problem, mental health problem, and recovery questions.

 In addition to substance use and mental health variables, NSDUH captures information on sociodemographic characteristics: age, sex, race/ethnicity, county-type of residence, annual household income, educational attainment, employment status, and health insurance status.